Understanding the FINRA Investment Suitability Rule 2111

 For instance, imagine that your broker purchases $25,000 worth of a certain long-term, low-risk mutual fund on your behalf.
 Three days later, the broker sells that mutual fund; then three weeks after that, your broker re-invests another $25,000 of your money into that same fund.
 In this scenario, you would have had to pay transaction fees three different times; yet you still ended up in the exact same investment position.

-In effect, this means that money was being transferred out of your account, and over to your broker, in the form of fees and commission payments.
-That type of conduct is a clear violation of FINRA’s quantitative suitability requirements.
+In effect, this means money was transferring out of your account, and over to your broker, in the form of fees and commission payments.
+That type of conduct is a clear violation of FINRA’s quantitative 2111 suitability requirements.
 Regardless of your individual investment profile or risk tolerance, your broker’s actions in the above hypothetical scenario made no sense.

 Contact Our Unsuitable Investments Attorneys Today

-For a free, no strings attached review of your unsuitable investment claim, please contact our team today.
+For a free, no strings attached review of your unsuitable investment claim, please call 1-844-689-5754 or contact our team online today.
 We take on all claims using contingency fee agreements.
-If we do not help you recover compensation for you unsuitable investment claim, then we will not get paid.
+If we do not help you recover compensation for your unsuitable investment claim, then we will not get paid.